jdougherty4/testPython/chapter1.md

 In order to output in Python you need to use the print() function.
 It will print whatever is in the brackets

 `@instructions`
-The first line has been coded to output the type of data for (1).
-Please complete the following lines of code by filling in the missing functions, so that they would output the types of data for (True), (3.14), and ("A string").
+The code to output the type of data for (1) has already been filled in for you as an example.
+Please complete the following lines of code so that they would output the types of data for `True`, `3.14`, and `"A string"`.

 `@hint`
 Make sure to use the print() and/or type().